 - apply prior knowledge and experience to assist in solving a problem as part of a virtual team, recognising the value of prior knowledge from team members with diverse backgrounds;

-- Identify a set of individual learning goals based on prior knowledge and experience; plan a strategy to meet these goals via self directed learning; evaluate and reflect on progress towards these goals;
+- Identify a set of individual learning goals based on prior knowledge and experience; plan a strategy to meet these goals via self directed learning; evaluate and reflect on and demonstrate progress towards these goals;

 - identify and use appropriate scientific and mathematical techniques and procedures to explain phenomena encountered in the set range of problems and projects;